cilium/cilium/Documentation/cmdref/cilium-operator-alibabacloud_hive_dot-graph.md

       --cluster-name string                                  Name of the cluster (default "default") --controller-group-metrics strings                     List of controller group names for which to to enable metrics.
 Accepts 'all' and 'none'.
 The set of controller group names available is not guaranteed to be stable between Cilium versions.
       --enable-cilium-operator-server-access strings         List of cilium operator APIs which are administratively enabled.
 Supports '*'. (default [*])
+      --enable-gateway-api-proxy-protocol                    Enable proxy protocol for all GatewayAPI listeners.
+Note that _only_ Proxy protocol traffic will be accepted once this is enabled.
       --enable-gateway-api-secrets-sync                      Enables fan-in TLS secrets sync from multiple namespaces to singular namespace (specified by gateway-api-secrets-namespace flag) (default true)
       --enable-ingress-controller                            Enables cilium ingress controller.
 This must be enabled along with enable-envoy-config in cilium agent.
       --enable-ingress-proxy-protocol                        Enable proxy protocol for all Ingress listeners.
 Note that _only_ Proxy protocol traffic will be accepted once this is enabled.